-When the romantic first declared her triumphant return to New York, our minds took a trip back the good old days: frolicking about the Upper East Side, hand in hand in hand in hand (our other halves belonging to the other two hands, natch).
+When the romantic first declared her triumphant return to New York, our minds didn’t even consider Murray Hill.
+Instead, they took an immediate trip to the good old days.
+Frolicking about the Upper East Side, hand in hand in hand in hand (our other halves belonging to the other two hands, natch).
 It seemed easy to resort to our safe space, our boozy comfort zone, our decidedly uncool highlands.

 Let’s see what Murray Hill has to offer, shall we?

 Madison & Vine, 299 Madison Avenue // Though we didn’t have a chance to eat here during #LTnyc, the wino has hit up the Murray Hill wine bar many a times, which is surprising to exactly no one.
 With its super-convenient location (right on Madison and only a few blocks away from Grand Central) and an extensive international wine list, Madison & Vine is perfect for an after-work drink or dinner with friends.
 The upscale American Bistro serves up classic menu items like burgers and mac and cheese, but with an elevated and classy twist.
 Perfect for, let’s say, two best friends that may over-imbibe on fancy wine but still want to chow down on a delicious sandwich.

 Image courtesy of the Library Hotel

 The Archive, 12 E. 36th Street // Tucked away on busy 36th St is one of our favorite midtown watering holes, The Archive.
 We love its hip vibe that comes without any of the pretension.
 On a week day, be sure to get there early to nab a cozy table by the window before it fills up with the after-work crowd.
 With daily happy hour specials and a small but satisfying food menu, this has become one of our Murray Hill staples.

 Where to sleep